 I now make my food choices based on which foods will nourish my body and soul, which foods give me energy, help me function, balance my hormones etc. I make choices about what I need at the time by checking in with my body to listen to it’s important signals, am I hungry?
 What do I need?
 What will help nourish me so I feel good and can get through the day and also be able to sleep well at the end of the day.

 When you check in with your body and make an active choice about what you need, your choices tend to be better overall.
 It also carries a very different much more positive energy than control/good/bad etc. Sometimes my active choice may be to eat some chips/crisps or a cake etc, that’s OK, I choose it, eat as much as I need and move on.
 No shame, no good or bad, just move on.
 Now I am connected to my body, I know how different foods makes me feel, I largely make good nutritional choices for myself because I want to continue to feel good!

 Next time you stop to eat, ask yourself “what will nourish me”, check in with your body, over time you will learn to read the signals and know what you need.
 Forgive yourself and be patient if it doesn’t happen immediately.
 It took a lifetime to get where you are now, give yourself time to get to a better place.

 Next time you go to judge someone for being overweight, my advice would be to mind your own business and if the topic is of interest to you, get educated, help people, don’t judge them.
 Be part of the solution not part of the problem!

-At the Informed Health Nutritional Wellbeing Centre, we help our clients reconnect with their body, change the conversation and learn how to nourish themselves.
-Call 47 222 111 for more information.
+At Informed Health Nutritional Wellbeing, we help our clients reconnect with their body, change the conversation and learn how to nourish themselves.
+Contact us for more information.